l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 	- nslookup for dns info
 - User Management:
 	- net user to manage users on machine
-		- to add user: net user username
+		- to add user: net user username password /add
+		- to disable (not delete) a user net user
+	-